About Mental Health Research Matters

-The Networks will embrace a collaborative ethos, bringing together researchers from a wide range of disciplines, including technology, health, medicine, biology, social sciences, humanities and environmental sciences.
-Many of the networks will also include insight from charity workers, health practitioners and people with lived experience of mental health problems.
+The networks embrace a collaborative ethos, bringing together researchers from a wide range of disciplines, including technology, health, medicine, biology, social sciences, humanities and environmental sciences.

 André is the Founder and Director of the National Elf Service.
 A decade ago he started the Mental Elf, which aims to close the gap between mental health research and practice.